2 Chronicles 28:1-27 – Ahaz

 • In Abijah’s day, Israel was defeated (13:18); in the days of Ahaz, Judah suffers defeat (28:17-19).

-• At the beginning of the divided monarchy, Judah obeyed the prophet Shemaiah and did not invade Israel (11:1-4); now, Israel obeys Oded the prophet regarding Judah (28:9-15).
+• At the beginning of the divided monarchy, King Rehoboam and soldiers from “the house of Judah” obeyed the prophet Shemaiah and did not invade Israel (11:1-4); now, Israel obeys Oded the prophet regarding Judah (28:9-15).

-In other words, Judah at the end of the divided monarchy mirrored the apostasy of Israel at the beginning.
-Adding to the reversal, the northerners are here portrayed as repenting of their sin (vv.
+In other words, Judah at the end of the divided monarchy mirrors the apostasy of Israel at the beginning.
+Adding to this reversal, the northerners are here portrayed as repenting of their sin (vv.
 8-15, especially 13-15).
-The Chronicler may be tipping his hand that their mutual sin will prepare the way for their mutual repentance and the reunification that will take place under Hezekiah.
+The Chronicler may be implying that the two kingdoms’ mutual sin will prepare the way for their mutual repentance and the reunification under Hezekiah.